Chapter 5: Prelude

 Tails rose from his kneeling position, put away his weapon and cracked his knuckles, ready to begin his task.
 Before he could take a step forward to follow the TORNADO leader, he heard the sounds of footsteps behind him.
 Two Kintobor soldiers, who answered the call from Jim’s radio, hurried to the north end of the platform and pointed their guns at the fox’s back.
 “Freeze!” the one on the left yelled out.

-Tails slowly raised his arms in surrender.
+Tails slowly raised his arms and waited.
 The soldiers inched up to him until they were just right behind him.
+‘Now.’
 The Ex-SOLDIER then bent his knees and leapt backwards, arcing over their heads before the MP’s could even blink.
 Landing just behind them, Tails quickly drew his weapon and performed a sweeping, horizontal slash that eviscerated them from the waist down, killing them instantly.
 Using the momentum of the swing, Tails’ body spun around and faced away from the dead guards.

 Placing his left hand on one of the Green Emeralds lodged into the slots of his sword, he drew yellow-white energy from it.
 Sheathing his weapon, he poured in Mana to shape the energy, which quickly formed an orb that appeared in front of his chest and between his palms.
 Pushing his hands outward, he called out “BOLT!”